sveltia/sveltia-cms/README.md

     - A new asset can be uploaded by dragging & dropping it into the dialog[^20].
     - A URL can also be entered in the dialog.
     - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert a free stock photo[^8].
+- String, Text and Markdown
+  - A required field containing only spaces or line breaks will result in a validation error, as if no characters were entered.
 - New widgets
   - In addition to [generating UUIDs for entry slugs](#use-a-random-id-for-an-entry-slug), Sveltia CMS also supports the proposed `uuid` widget with the following properties[^12]:
     - `prefix`: A string to be prepended to the value.
 Default: an empty string.